-There’s been a lot of photo finishes in NBA history to decide the league leader in scoring and none was closer and more ridiculous than the one on the final day of the 1978 season, when George Gervin and David Thompson put up historic numbers in a game of can you top this.
+There’s been a lot of photo finishes in NBA history to decide the league leader in scoring and none was closer or more ridiculous than the one on the final day of the 1978 season when George Gervin and David Thompson put up historic numbers in a game of can you top this.

-Earlier in the day, the Nuggets’ David Thompson started a game against the Detroit Pistons by scoring 32 opening quarter points and knocking down 20 of his first 21 shots.
-He finished the game with 73 points — good enough for second most in NBA history at that time.
-The career-high gave Skywalker a final points per game average of 27.1, which meant George Gervin would have to score an unlikely 58 against the Jazz that night to win the scoring title.
-The Ice Man scored 53 at halftime and finished the game with 63.
+Earlier in the day, the Denver Nuggets’ David Thompson started a game against the Detroit Pistons by knocking down 20 of his first 21 shots and scoring 32 opening quarter points.
+He finished the game with 73 points (28-38 FG) — good enough for second most in NBA history at that time.
+The career-high gave Skywalker an average of 27.1, which meant George Gervin would have to score an unlikely 58 against the Utah Jazz that night to win the scoring title.
+The Ice Man scored 53 at halftime and finished the game with 63 (23-49 FG).

 Here are a few other close finishes in NBA history.

 1994: Shaq vs The Admiral

 David Robinson scored 71 points (with the help of his teammates fouling the other team in the final minute despite being up by 20) on 26-of-41 shooting to beat Shaq’s average of 29.3 points per game with 29.8.
 The Admiral then had to play Hakeem Olajuwon in the playoffs and we all know how that went.

 1998: Shaq vs Jordan

 Shaq needed a then career-high 59 to top Michael Jordan, who scored 44 earlier in the day.
 O’Neal scored 33 and MJ held on to win his 10th scoring title.

 1999: Shaq vs The Answer